marknokes/cache-using-gzip/src/readme.txt

 = On what web servers can this plugin be installed =

 The Cache Using Gzip plugin works on Apache and Nginx servers.
-After the plugin is intalled and activated, you may download the required configuration from the plugin settings page.
+After the plugin is intalled and activated, you may download the required configuration from the plugin settings page (Tools => Cache Using Gzip).

 == Installation ==